Effective Treatment for Insomnia: Cognitive Behavioral Therapy (CBT-I) Explained

 Many people mistakenly assume that CBT-I focuses entirely on sleep hygiene — the proper routines and environment for good sleep, said Shelby Harris, a psychologist in private practice in the area of New York City and specializes in CBT-I.

-It is true that CBT-I uses a series of treatments to counteract sleep-inhibiting behaviors, such as napping during the day or using digital devices before going to sleep, and replaces them with more effective ones, such as always wake up at the same time, but it also addresses anxiety and negative beliefs about sleep.
+It is true that CBT-I uses a series of treatments to counteract sleep-inhibiting behaviors, such as napping during the day or using digital devices before going to sleep, and replaces them with more effective ones, such as always wake up at the same time, but it also addresses anxiety and negative beliefs regarding sleep.

 Much of the time, insomnia can lead to the feeling that sleep has become “unpredictable and discontinuous,” Prather said.
 “Patients with chronic insomnia think every day: ‘How will I sleep tonight?’”

 It’s especially important that people with insomnia learn to see their bed as a place for restful sleep and not associate it with tossing and turning.
-Patients undergoing this treatment are asked, if they do not sleep after 20 to 30 minutes, to get out of bed and do some quiet, dimly lit activity that does not involve electronics.
+Patients undergoing this treatment are asked, if they do not sleep following 20 to 30 minutes, to get out of bed and do some quiet, dimly lit activity that does not involve electronics.
 Also, they are told to stay in bed only when they are drowsy or sleeping.

 “CBT-I makes sleep more consolidated and takes less time for the patient to fall asleep, which is a big win for a lot of people,” Harris explained.